dept/tamtam-frontend-shelf/components/header/README.md

 ## What does it do
 * The header components is a element container for navigation, search, toolbars etc..
 * The default state of the header is that it moves away when scrolling.
+* Side node :)!
+The gifs are a total of 100mb (Did not know a better way to show the header effects).
+* TODO: remove gifs or make a demo page

 ## Install